Two-Dimensional DOA Estimation for L-shaped Nested Array via Tensor Modeling: Simulation Results

-The elevation and azimuth RMSEs of the algorithms tested are shown in Fig.~\ref{fig5}.
-The SS-based DOA estimation can entirely eliminate the cross term and the signal covariance matrix is positive semidefinite for any finite number of snapshots.
+The elevation and azimuth RMSEs of the algorithms tested are shown in Fig.~\ref{fig5}. { It can be seen that the conventional CPD method suffers from the convergence problem of the ALS algorithm, especially for a higher-order tensor.
+The estimation accuracy for elevation and azimuth angles are quite poor.
+The SS method can entirely eliminate the cross term and the signal covariance matrix is positive semidefinite for any finite number of snapshots.
 However, this method averages the signal covariance matrices of all subarrays in the co-array domain on both x-axis and z-axis.
-Thus, the SS-based DOA estimation method ignores the multi-dimensional structure between those subarrays.
-Therefore, the corresponding RMSEs are relatively poor (high).
-Moreover, the DOF in this case is only $2S-1$ since the azimuth and elevation estimations are conducted separately.
-The DOA estimates in Step~1 of the proposed algorithm are also relatively poor because the cross term degrades the performance significantly.
-It can be shown that the ALS algorithm that uses the same tensor model slightly improves the RMSEs as compared to the results of Step~1 of the proposed algorithm.
-It is because the ALS algorithm deals with the designed higher-order tensor directly.
-The cross term in tensor form is a sparse tensor, which has less influence on the estimation results obtained by tensor decomposition.
-However, the use of ALS algorithm demands much more computation resources, and the method is unstable especially when the number of targets is unknown.
-The proposed method after cross term mitigation surpasses the other methods with the lowest RMSE threshold.
+The multi-dimensional structure between those subarrays is ignored.
+Thus, the corresponding RMSEs are relatively poor.
+The JSVD approach takes advantage of the CCM and improves the estimation accuracy slightly, while the CSAP method exploits the conjugate symmetric property of the array manifolds to increase both the array aperture and the number of snapshots to achieve lower estimation error.
+Both methods require SVD.
+The CESA method that deals with the first column, the first row and diagonal entries of the CCM is also used.
+It provides a good estimation accuracy.
+However, it requires to perform spectrum search twice.
+Moreover, additional computations are required for pairing of azimuth and elevation angles.
+To exploit the multi-dimensional structure of the subarrays in the co-array domain, the TALA method is also utilized.
+Because it ignores the Vandermonde structure of the factor matrices and the influence of the cross term, the performance improvement appears to be insignificant as compared to that of the CESA algorithm.
+In the proposed approach, the DOA estimates in Step~1 are also relatively poor because the cross term degrades the performance significantly.
+It can be shown that the TALA algorithm that uses the same tensor model improves the RMSEs as compared to the results of Step~1 of the proposed algorithm.
+It is because the TALA algorithm deals with the designed higher-order tensor directly.
+The cross term in tensor form is a sparse tensor, which has less influence on the DOA estimation results obtained by tensor decomposition.
+However, the use of the TALA algorithm demands much more computational resources, and the method is unstable especially when the number of targets is unknown.} After the cross term mitigation, the proposed method surpasses the other methods and shows the lowest RMSE threshold.
 It is because it exploits the multi-dimensional structure of the received signal for all subarrays and removes the cross term efficiently.
-Indeed, a computationally efficient tensor decomposition method is used to conduct 2-D DOA estimation, while the proposed iterative method is used to remove the cross term.
+A computationally efficient tensor decomposition method is used to conduct 2-D DOA estimation, while the proposed iterative method is used to remove the cross term.